NajiElKotob/Awesome-AI-Apps/README.md

 ## Presentations
 * [Gamma](https://gamma.app/) - gamma.app | A new medium for presenting ideas.
 Powered by AI.

+## Software
+* [replit](https://replit.com/) - replit.com | Build software collaboratively with the power of AI, on any device, without spending a second on setup

 ## Neuroscience and Biotechnology
 * [Neuralink](https://neuralink.com) - neuralink.com